 13. Rubber Tree

-A natural air purifier, rubber tree is an excellent and easy to grow houseplant.
+A natural air purifier, rubber tree is excellent and easy to grow houseplant.
 Besides occasional pruning and repotting, the maintenance of rubber tree plant is simple.

 14. Cast-Iron Plant (Aspidistra)

 One of the toughest plants you can grow, cast-iron plant withstands neglect, low light, low humidity, and a wide range of temperatures.

 Philodendrons are one of the common houseplants you can grow.
 There are several charming varieties, so you can easily find one that suits your style.
 These plants require moderate watering and actually prefer dry soil between watering sessions.

 According to the Southern Living magazine, Chinese evergreen is the easiest houseplant.
 This is the plant you can grow without sunlight.

 17. English Ivy